 I was raised in Idaho and have been in Ada County since 2011.
 My Idaho roots go deep and I'm an Idaho farm girl at heart.

-I currently reside in Meridian with my two girls, one 12 and my special needs daughter just turning 22.
+I currently reside in Meridian with my two girls, one 12 and my special needs daughter who is 22.
 I also have a daughter that is 26 and son age 25.
 Both live in Boise.

 Other social media